-APPROVAL OF AMENDMENT TO OUR AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK
+APPROVAL OF AMENDMENT TO OUR AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK AND DECREASE THE NUMBER OF AUTHORIZED SHARES OF CLASS A COMMON STOCK

-The Board recommends that the stockholders approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 60,000,000 to 120,000,000.
-The effectiveness of this proposal is conditioned upon stockholder approval of the proposal to approve an amendment to our Amended and Restated Certificate of Incorporation to decrease the number of authorized shares of Class A Common Stock, and the effectiveness of the proposal to approve an amendment to our Amended and Restated Certificate of Incorporation to decrease the number of authorized shares of Class A Common Stock is conditioned upon stockholder approval of this proposal.
-The full text of the amendments to our Amended and Restated Certificate of Incorporation that would be effected under both proposals is set forth in Appendix A to this Proxy Statement.
+The Board recommends that the stockholders approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 60,000,000 to 120,000,000 and to decrease the number of authorized shares of Class A Common Stock from 22,067,252 to 14,000,000.
 The proposed amendment will not affect the number of authorized shares of preferred stock.